foundations-fall-2016/session5/readme.md

 }
 ```

-Note: there is no hover in touch screen devices.
+Remember: there is no hover state in touch screen devices.

 ### Navigation Flexbox